aws/rolesanywhere-credential-helper/README.md

 - AES-192-CBC
 - AES-256-CBC

-You can also encrypt the key using a different Pseudorandom Function (PRF):
+You can also encrypt the key using a different pseudorandom function (PRF):

 ```bash
 openssl pkcs8 -topk8 -in unencrypted-key.pem -out encrypted-key.pem -passout pass:password -v2prf hmacWithSHA256